 Calling the question brings debate to a halt while Conference members decide whether to proceed directly to a vote (the question) or go on with the debate.

 A motion to reconsider a vote may be made only by a member who voted with prevailing side, but it can be seconded by anyone.
 If the majority votes to reconsider, full debate, pro and cons, is resumed.

-Floor actions may be introduced at anytime during the Conference except at the Sharing Sessions.
+It is possible for a Conference action to come from the floor, but any matter which falls within the scope of a Conference committee ought first go through that Conference committee, so that the topic may receive due consideration.
+Floor actions may be introduced at any time during the Conference except at the Sharing Sessions.
+Any floor action regarding a piece of committee business that has not yet been concluded will be considered out of order.
 When a floor action is to be heard, its maker will be given two (2) minutes to state the rationale behind the action, after which the chair shall ask if there is a motion that the Conference decline to consider the floor action.

 Declining to Consider a Floor Actions

 A motion to decline to consider a floor action is made without comment.

 |MOTION||Requires a "Second"?||Is Debatable?||Vote Required for Approval||Minority Voice Heard?|